 “The full benefits of hospice care cannot be experienced in just a day or two,” explains Myles Zuckerman, MD, HMDC, team physician at Family Hospice in western Pennsylvania.
 “It makes me sad to get calls from family members who realize their loved one is dying within a few hours or days because they can’t make the most of the care we provide.”

 Of course, a reluctance to talk about and accept death is part of why hospice is seen by many as a last resort, but a lack of information and even misinformation about the services hospice provides also contribute to delays in care.

 Terminally ill individuals often experience pain as they approach the end of life.
 One of the most well-known goals of hospice care is to enhance a dying person’s quality of life by alleviating as much of this pain as possible.
 The sooner a senior receives a hospice referral, the sooner they are able to get relief from pain and other physical symptoms in lieu of curative treatment.

-This holistic care approach and focus on maintaining quality of life can make it possible for a senior to have more pain-free time to spend with their loved ones.
-Furthermore, hospice care can reduce the likelihood that a patient will spend their final months in and out of the hospital—a common scenario that proves to be very stressful, upsetting and expensive to patients and families alike.
+This holistic care approach and focus on maintaining quality of life can make it possible for a senior to have more pain-free quality time to spend with their loved ones.
+Furthermore, hospice care can reduce the likelihood that a patient will spend their final months, weeks or days bouncing in and out of the hospital—a common scenario that proves to be very stressful, upsetting and expensive for patients and families alike.

 Why Family Caregivers Are Reluctant to Begin Hospice Care